In this post, we will show you signs that your website has been hacked.

 As a website owner, you should always know your site’s security status.
 A hacked website is not a friendly scenario, and you can lose your site entirely.

-If you detect suspicious hacking activities on your website, try to take security measures to get rid of them as quickly as possible.
-Also, ensure you backup your website files on a remote storage system as a precaution against website hacks.
+Also, ensure you back up your website files on a remote storage system as a precaution against website hacks.
 Furthermore, a security solution like Sucuri can help you to restore your hacked website.